Spotfin scorpionfish: Description

 The spotfin scorpionfish has a dorsal fin which contains 12 spines and 9-10, typically 10 soft rays.
 The anal fin has 3 spines and 5 soft rays.
 There are 18 fin rays in the pectoral fins.
 The large head has a length equivalent to 45.9-48.6% of the standard length while the large eyes have an orbital diameter of 12.0-17.1% of standard length, although this decreases markedly as the fish grows.
 There is no lateral lacrimal spine the anterior lacrimal spine is rounded and is not shaped like a spine while the posterior lacrimal spine has a triangular shape.
 There are 4-8 suborbital spines.
 The preoperculum p has 5 spines with an extra spine on uppermost spine.
 The preocular, supraocular, postocular and tympanic spines are well developed.
-The interorbital ridges are connected at the rear to the bases of the tympanic spines and the parietal spineis absent.
+The interorbital ridges are connected at the rear to the bases of the tympanic spines and the parietal spines absent.
 The nuchal spine is large and well developed and starts at the posterior end of the tympanic spine.
 There are no interorbital, coronal or pretympanic spines.
 The back of the head is almost flat, lacking an occipital pit.
 There are 2-13 sphenotic spines and the parietal, lower posttemporal and supracleithral spines are all well developed.
 There is no upper posttemporal spine, although a small spine can be found between the nuchal and lower posttemporal spines.
 The maxilla extends to just short of or as far as the rear edge of the orbit.
 There vomerine and palatine teeth.
 The pectoral fin is bilobed.
 The overall colour is reddish with yellow blotches on the upper head and body.
 There is normally a dark blotch near the rear of the spiny part of the dorsal fin.
 This species grows to a maximum recorded standard length of 21.6 cm.